 The whole country is roused throughout its length and breadth!
 She has cast off the beggar's bowl and put Her hand on the hilt of Her sword!
-Stern worship are pouring in their thousands into His Temple and the sacrificial Fire too has begun to rise in angry leading flames on His alter.
+Stern worshipers are pouring in their thousands into His Temple and the sacrificial Fire too has begun to rise in angry leaping flames on His alter.

-The test has come, oh ye!
-Who have taken the stern vows and pledged your solemn words to see the sacrifice accomplished: Who is, say!
-Ready to fall the first victim and immolated himself if in this roaring fire that Good may triumph over the forces of Evil?
+The test has come, oh ye! who have taken the stern vows and pledged your solemn words to see the sacrifice accomplished: Who is, say! ready to fall the first victim and immolate himself in this roaring fire that Good may triumph over the forces of Evil?

-No sooner did Shree Rama challenge his volunteer itself and pray Here are we Oh Lord!
-Honour us by sacrificing us first those blazing flames!
+No sooner did Shree Rama challenge his votaries thus than did our family, Oh noble sister! volunteer itself and pray Here are we Oh Lord!
+Honour us by sacrificing us firstfin those blazing flames!